Risk of children swallowing small magnets leads to rare mandatory recall

 The magnets — each the size of a BB pellet — could pull together inside a child’s intestines after ingestion, in some cases causing serious injuries and at least one death, regulators said.

-Although the CPSC issues hundreds of product recalls each year, Tuesday’s announcement was unusual because the manufacturer managed for years to block the agency’s efforts.
+Although the CPSC issues hundreds of product recalls each year, Tuesday’s announcement was unusual because a manufacturer managed for years to block the agency’s efforts.

 The result was a pitched fight that called into question the CPSC’s authority to remove products it deems unsafe.